awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

 **Tip**
 For all three types of quick connects, when the quick connect is invoked, the contact that the agent is working on hears the [Default customer hold](default-customer-hold.md) flow unless you specify a different customer hold flow\.

-## Agent quick connects<a name="agent-quick-connects"></a>
+## User quick connects<a name="agent-quick-connects"></a>

 Let's say an agent named John is talking to a customer\.
 During the conversation he needs to transfer the call to an agent named Maria\.
-This is an agent quick connect\.
+This is a user quick connect\.

 Here's what John and Maria do, and what flow blocks are triggered: